microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 - **Redirect URI/URL**: One or more endpoints at which your app will receive responses from the Microsoft identity platform.
 (For native and mobile apps, the URI is assigned by the Microsoft identity platform.)
 - **Client secret**: A password or a public/private key pair that your app uses to authenticate with the Microsoft identity platform.
 (Not needed for native or mobile apps.)

-The app will specify these properties when making the authentication request.
+The app will specify these properties in its authentication request to the Microsoft identity platform when it wants to acquire an access token.

 For more information, see [Register an application with the Microsoft identity platform](/graph/auth-register-app-v2)

 ## Access scenarios

+The method that an app uses to authenticate to the Microsoft identity platform will depend on how the app wants to access data.
+As an application developer, you must identify which one of two ways your app will use to access data through Microsoft Graph.
-As an application developer, you must identify how your application accesses data through Microsoft Graph.
-The application can use **delegated access**, acting on behalf of a signed-in user, or **direct access**, acting with its own identity.
++ **Delegated access**, acting on behalf of a signed-in user
++ **Direct access**, acting with its own identity

 :::image type="content" source="../images/access-scenarios.png" alt-text="Image shows illustration of access scenarios.":::